Photo of Tomas Tranströmer from publisher Albert Bonniers Forlag

 Once settled, I called Monica and arranged a meeting at their apartment.
 The Tranströmer residence was in an older building and included an ancient, creaky elevator with an ornamental iron gate.
 The apartment itself was spacious and charming.
-Through large windows oriented to the harbor, we could see the ferries as they departed to Finland.
+Through large windows oriented to the harbor, I could see the ferries as they departed to Finland.

 I presented him with a recent book, Century of the Death of the Rose, my translation from the Spanish of Ecuadorian poet Jorge Carrera Andrade.
 I knew he would be sympathetic to the style of poetry.
 His eyes lit up as he directed Monica to retrieve a magazine from his study.
 The Danish literary magazine Bogens Verden featured his photos on the cover.
 The entire issue was devoted to his life and work in celebration of his 75th birthday.
 With his left hand, he directed me to a page.
 The text was in Danish, but there was a separate list of his top ten favorite poets and their poems.
 What a surprise!
 My poet Carrera Andrade was on the list.
 The list also included Robert Bly, T.S.
 Eliot, French poet Paul Eluard, W.S.
 Merwin, and other important poets of the past century.